eric-2141/docs/pages/cpa/cpa_regulations.md

 2. While web browsing data at a high level may not be considered Sensitive Data, web browsing data which, alone or in combination with other Personal Data, infers an individual’s sexual orientation is considered Sensitive Data under C.R.S. § 6-1-1303(24)(a).

 “Sensitive Data Inference” or “Sensitive Data Inferences” means inferences made by a Controller based on Personal Data, alone or in combination with other data, which are used to indicate an individual’s racial or ethnic origin; religious beliefs; mental or physical health condition or diagnosis; sex life or sexual orientation; or citizenship or citizenship status.

+“Solely Automated Processing” means the automated processing of Personal Data with no human review, oversight, involvement, or intervention.

+“Universal Opt-Out Mechanism” or “Universal Opt-Out Mechanisms” means mechanisms that clearly communicate a Consumer's affirmative, freely given, and unambiguous choice to opt out of the Processing of Personal Data for purposes of Targeted Advertising or the Sale of Personal Data pursuant to C.R.S. § 6-1-1306 (1)(a)(I)(A) or (1)(a)(I)(B), which meets the technical specifications set forth in 4 CCR 904-3, Rule 5.06 pursuant to C.R.S. § 6-1-1313(2).

+## PART 3 CONSUMER DISCLOSURES

+## Rule 3.01 AUTHORITY AND PURPOSE

+A. The statutory authority for the rules in this Part 3 is C.R.S. §§ 6-1-108(1) and 6-1-1313.
+The purpose of the rules in Part 3 is to ensure that disclosures, notifications, and other communications to Consumers are clear, accessible, and understandable to Consumers so that Consumers can understand and exercise the full scope of their rights under the Colorado Privacy Act, C.R.S. § 6-1-1303, et seq.

+## Rule 3.02 REQUIREMENTS FOR DISCLOSURES, NOTIFICATIONS, AND OTHER COMMUNICATIONS TO CONSUMERS

+A. Disclosures, notifications, and other communications to Consumers pursuant to 4 CCR 904-3, Rules 4.02, 4.05(D), 5.03, 6.02, 6.05, and 7.04 must be:

+1. Designed to be understandable and accessible to a Controller’s target audiences, considering the vulnerabilities or unique characteristics of the audience and paying particular attention to the vulnerabilities of children.
+For example, they shall use plain, straightforward language and avoid technical or legal jargon.
+2. Reasonably accessible to Consumers with Disabilities, including through the use of digital accessibility tools.
+For notices provided online, the Controller shall follow generally recognized industry standards, such as the Web Content Accessibility Guidelines, version 2.1 of June 5, 2018, from the World Wide Web Consortium, incorporated herein by reference as  described at 4 CCR 904-3, Rule 11.02.
+In other contexts, the Controller shall provide information on how a Consumer with a Disability may access the disclosure or communication or make a request in an alternative format.
+3. Available in the languages in which the Controller in its ordinary course provides web pages, interfaces, contracts, disclaimers, sale announcements, and other information to Consumers.
+Disclosures and communications sent directly to Consumers must be sent in the language in which the Consumer ordinarily interacts with the Controller.
+4. Available through a readily accessible interface regularly used in conjunction with the Controller’s product or service.
+5. Provided in a readable format on all devices through which Consumers normally or regularly interact with the Controller, including on smaller screens and through mobile applications, if applicable.
+6. Unless otherwise stated, communicated in a manner by which the Controller regularly interacts with Consumers.
+7. Straightforward and accurate, and must not be written or presented in a way that is unfair, deceptive, false, or misleading.